denten-books/plain-text/1-metaphor.md

 In their field-defining work on human-computer interaction, Edwin Hutchins, Donald Norman, and James Hollan wrote:

-> There is an economy here [referring to direct manipulation] in that the user's knowledge of the structure of the surface acoustical form has a non-arbitrary relationship to meaning [...]
-The same sort of thing can be done in the design of interface languages [@norman_cognitive_1991, 123].
+> There is an economy here [referring to direct manipulation] in that the user's knowledge of the structure of the surface acoustical form has a non-arbitrary relation to meaning [...]
+The same sort of thing can be done in the design of interface languages [@norman_user_1986, 110].

 Influenced by insights from cognitive metaphor theory about structural domain mapping, direct manipulators thought the mimetic icon to require less